miShelbyT/miShelbyT/README.md

 💡 About Me

-- 🔭 I’m currently working on ... a complete rebuild of a petdate app.
-Dogs are better than people so it's my biggest passion project.
+- 🔭 I’m currently working on ... my BS in Software Engineering.
+I'm nearly halfway finished!
-- 🌱 I’m currently take a dive into ... python/alembic/flask. equal parts fun and tricky.
+- 🌱 I’m currently take a dive into ...
+Data Structures and Algorithms.
+As one does.
-- 👯 I’m looking to collaborate on ... an open source project
+- 👯 I’m looking to collaborate on ... an open source project.
 - 💬 Ask me about ... my rescue dog.
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/shelby-talbert/)
 - 😄 Pronouns: ... she/her